Edition 188 - October 2020

 Ameliaranne Stiggins is the eldest daughter of a poor washerwoman.
 She has five brothers and sisters - Richard, Rosabel, Jenny, Joey and Wee William.
 The simple stories tell of new or difficult situations in which Amedliaranne finds herself and how she solves them with her imagination and ingenuity.

 Published between 1920 and 1950 by George G. Harrap of London, the series of 20 books were unusually written by 8 different female authors.
 The original tale, written in 1920 and 7 others, the last in 1941, were written by Constance Heward [1884-1968]*.
-In spite of the diffeent authors the stories are surprisingly consistent, largely ahieved by the effective and charming illustrations by a single illustrator, Susan Beatrice Pearce.
+In spite of the diffeent authors the stories are surprisingly consistent, largely ahieved by the effective and charming illustrations by a single illustrator, Susan Beatrice Pearse.

-Best known for her work on the Ameliarrane tales, Pearce was born in South London in 1878, and educated at King Edward's School Southwark.
+Best known for her work on the Ameliarrane tales, Pearse was born in South London in 1878, and educated at King Edward's School Southwark.
 Also creating drawings for greetings cards, she was known to her friends as Trissy, and continued to use her maiden name professionally after she married Walter Webster in late 1919.
 She died in Fulham in 1980 at the age of 102.

 * Sadly, no information can be found about Constance Heward, the originator of these books.